Oulart The Ballagh beat Slaughtneil

 From there, Slaughtneil continued to battle, with Louise Dougan and Tina Bradley both scoring frees before Orla McNeill's point from play.

-However, the Derry side - who clinched three successive All-Ireland titles between 2017 and 2019 - were unable to break down a stubborn and well-organised Oulart defence in their search for a goal as the Wexford outfit saw out a deserved seven-point victory.
+However, the Derry side - who clinched three successive All-Ireland titles between 2017 and 2019 - were unable to break down a stubborn and well-organised Oulart defence in their search for a goal as the Wexford outfit saw out a deserved seven-point victory with Kehoe twins Shelley and Stacey contributing a combined eight points from play.

 Oulart, aiming to land their third title and first since 2015, will face holders Sarsfields of Galway in next week's decider at Nowlan Park as the pandemic-affected 2020 campaign finally reaches its conclusion.